Posted 04 February 2012 - 05:03 AM

 The Crafting Azeroth project is a full-scale reproduction of the World of Warcraft environment for Minecraft.
 The creation of the map is heavily automated, assisted by custom software that I have developed.
-You can explore the map in your browser by clicking the link below:
+The best way to explore the map is inside Minecraft, but you can also view the map in your browser by clicking the link below:

-Screenshots of the map can be seen in the galleries below, including all new screenshots of Outland and Northrend.
+Screenshots of the map can be seen in the following galleries, including all new screenshots of Outland and Northrend.
 If you are unfamiliar with World of Warcraft, the "Before and After" gallery will show comparison screenshots between World of Warcraft and Minecraft:

 Additional information about the map and many older screenshots are available in this this archived post.